Support to study

 How a referral is made

-The concerned staff will write a referral, identifying the issues that they think you are facing.
+The concerned staff will write a referral with the issues that they think you are facing.
+You will receive a copy of this to help you prepare for the meeting.

 What happens next

-There will be a panel meeting to discuss your support, usually within three weeks of the initial referral.
+You will be invited to a panel meeting to discuss your situation and support.
+This will usually be within three weeks of the initial referral.

 The meeting

 You will have the chance to discuss the issues that you have been experiencing.
-This may include what steps you have taken to address the situation, and what support might be helpful.
+This may include what steps you have taken already and what additional support might be helpful.

 The meeting will be friendly and supportive and everybody will treat you with respect.

-You might want to share evidence from your doctor or any professionals who are supporting you.
+You might want to share evidence from your doctor or other professionals.
 This will help staff to understand what you are experiencing.

 Outcomes of the meeting

-An action plan will be agreed which should help improve your situation.
-Actions are normally agreed with you and could include recommendations for support.
+An action plan will be agreed to address the issues and help improve your situation.

 What happens if this intervention does not help

 If your situation gets worse, talk about it with any member of staff who is supporting you.
 They may be able to consider alternative actions.
-These may include moving to the next stage of the Support to Study process, Fitness to Study.
+Where appropriate, this may include moving to the next stage of the process, Fitness to Study.

 You can also consider suspending your studies.
-This may be because you need time to recover from a health condition or something similar.
+This may be because you need time to recover from a health condition or to address circumstantial issues.
 You can discuss this option and any implications with the staff on the panel.